 Doozie is a new resident of Colorado who is thrilled to be coordinating projects that strengthen the community’s appreciation of the natural world.
 After growing up in Kansas City, his desire to wander and explore the unfamiliar, blossomed.
 Traveling provided him a humbling and enlightening experience that led him back into the classroom at the University of Missouri.
 While completing his master’s degree in Parks, Recreation and Tourism focusing on Natural Resource Management, he worked on a forestry crew felling trees and maintaining city trails.
 In addition to his love of the outdoors, Doozie also enjoys listening to music, reading, gardening, cooking and aimlessly strummin’ on his ol' 6-string.
 He hopes to be digging a little dirt and carrying a couple logs with you at the next FDRD project.

-Emily moved to Summit County almost 4 years ago seeking bigger mountains and more snow.
+Emily moved to Summit County 4 years ago seeking bigger mountains and more snow.
 She was born and raised in Vermont, spending summers on a lake in the Adirondack Mountains of New York.
 After obtaining a Bachelor's degree in Communications from Ithaca College, she moved across the country to work at Keystone Resort and live the coveted ski bum life.
-She fell in love with the mountains immediately and eventually started working for the Town of Frisco at the Information Center.
-Emily likes to help people explore the region, but really loves the tight knit community of Summit County, and is extremely excited to work with FDRD and the community to help improve and preserve our forests.
-She brings with her an extensive knowledge of Summit County and a love for maps, geography, and the great outdoors.
+She fell in love with the mountains and decided to stay and see all that Summit County has to offer.
+Emily loves the tight knit community of Summit County, and really enjoys working with FDRD and the community to help improve and preserve our forests.
+She has an extensive knowledge of the county and a love for maps, geography, and the National Forest.
 In her spare time you can find her skiing, hiking, camping, seeing live music, or out on the lake!